 CRM is a great way to improve communication with leads, clients, and potential customers.
 You can call, message, or email your contacts from a single location.
 Easily access a log of all your previous interactions with that contact, or access a customer’s existing purchase history to address any of their questions or concerns.
 Many CRMs will also let you respond through social media messaging systems.

 Little to No Sales and Marketing Collaboration

 Because CRM centralizes different processes and data, it’s a great way to encourage or improve communication between your marketing and sales teams.
 Without the marketing team, sales wouldn’t have anyone to follow up with.
 Without the sales team, marketing doesn’t have a clear goal.
-They’re strongly connected but are often completely separate from each other in a business setting.
-With CRM, communication and sharing information becomes easier.
+They’re strongly connected but are often entirely separate from each other in a business setting.
+With CRM, communication and sharing of information can become more accessible.

 Your CRM can provide real-time reports based on your sales and marketing data.
 Many solutions also allow you to create custom reports with charts, graphs, and other visual aids.
 This is particularly helpful for users who have frequent meetings.
 With CRM, you can easily and quickly create professional-looking, meeting-ready reports based on up-to-date data.